Oscar B. Jackson Jr.

 Oscar B. Jackson Jr. (born July 9, 1947) is an American civil servant from the state of Oklahoma.
-Jackson is the current Oklahoma Secretary of Human Resources and Administration, having served in that position since he was appointed by Governor of Oklahoma David Walters in 1991.
-With almost twenty years of continuous service, Jackson is the longest serving Cabinet Secretary in State history.
+Jackson was the last Oklahoma Secretary of Human Resources and Administration, having served in that position from when he was appointed by Governor of Oklahoma David Walters in 1991 until the office was abolished in 2012.
+With over twenty years of continuous service, Jackson is the longest serving Cabinet Secretary in State history.

-Since his appointment, Jackson has served under three different Governors spanning both political parties: Democrat David Walters, Republican Frank Keating, and Democrat Brad Henry.
-Republican Governor-elect Mary Fallin has announced that she will retain Jackson in that position under her Administration.
+Jackson served under three different Governors spanning both political parties: Democrat David Walters, Republican Frank Keating, Democrat Brad Henry, and Republican GovernorMary Fallin.

-In addition to his service as Human Resources and Administration Secretary, Jackson serves concurrently as the Administrator of the Oklahoma Office of Personnel Management.
+In addition to his service as Human Resources and Administration Secretary, Jackson served concurrently as the Administrator of the Oklahoma Office of Personnel Management until that position was abolished in 2011.

 Biography

 Jackson has a bachelor's degree in Business Education from the University of Oklahoma, and has completed graduate work in Public Administration, with an emphasis in public personnel administration.
 In 2005, he was selected as an inaugural member of the University of Oklahoma College of Education Alumni Hall of Fame.